Jeansen/cdmn/README.md

 # cdmn
 *cdmn* (**c**pu, **d**isk, **m**emory, **n**etwork) is a Perl extension for [urxvt](https://en.wikipedia.org/wiki/Rxvt-unicode) which extends urxvt to show the utilization of different system resources.

-Originally I just wanted to have some LED-like indicators but soon decided to make this extension more verbose and changed the simple LED look to animated bars.
+Originally I planned to have some LED-like indicators but soon decided to make this extension more verbose and changed the simple LED look to animated bars.
 With time, increasing knowledge and a lot of trial and error, I continued to optimize the UX and added additional features.

-I tried to make the tool as indempotent as possible.
-But for querying the filesystem I had to resort to an external library.
-I plan to remove this dependency in the future.

 Here's a screenshot of what it looks like: